 Assist Stage Managers in all aspects of their work, including attendance at production meetings, rehearsals and technical rehearsals.
 Rehearsals may be held in both New York City and Westport.
 Experience in Stage Management required.

-Assist with actor, director and other artist contracts and travel arrangements.
+Assist the Company Manager with actor, director and other artist travel arrangements; opening night party preparation; and manage Playhouse archive records.
 Strong problem-solving and communication skills, along with a good sense of humor and warm personality are crucial to attend to the needs and requirements of our artists.
+Additionally, the company management intern must have excellent driving skills.

 General Production (three positions)